Palaemon (Melicertes): The Child God of the Sea

 Are there any modern connections to Palaemon (Melicertes) today?

-While not widely worshipped today, Palaemon's myth influences modern interpretations of Greek mythology in literature and media.
+While not widely worshiped today, Palaemon's myth influences modern interpretations of Greek mythology in literature and media.
 His story also symbolizes hope and divine protection, themes that remain relevant in storytelling and maritime traditions.